dbt-labs/docs.getdbt.com/website/blog/2022-07-26-configuring-grants.md

 ---
 title: "Configuring Grants"
 description: "End consumers (like users and BI tools) will need to be granted the privilege to read the tables and views dbt creates in your warehouse.
-In v1.2, we introduced a `grants` config that is easier to than hooks and uses syntax that is database agnostic."
+In v1.2, we introduced a `grants` config that is easier to use than hooks and uses syntax that is database agnostic."

 slug: configuring-grants